FACTION BRIEF

 2 seizures attempted — 1 currently held

-Permanently seizing control of consciousness infrastructure.
-Achieved twice — once with a relay station in Sector 8 (recaptured by Nexus), and once with a decommissioned server farm in the Wastes.
+Permanently seizing control of consciousness infrastructure and converting it to common access.
+Achieved twice — once with a relay station in Sector 8 (subsequently recaptured by Nexus), and once with a decommissioned server farm in the Wastes that the Commons has converted into a free-access consciousness hosting facility.

 Structure